josephaacorrales/mp-adventure/README.md

-# A Web-based Multiplayer Game
+# Node.js and Phaser Multiplayer Game Boilerplate
 Built using Phaser 3, Node.js, Express, and Socket.io

 StandardJS code style

 ## Development and Usage
 Development requires Node.js and a web browser